ADELAIDE f English, Italian, PortugueseMeans

 maht "might, strength" and

-hild "battle".
+hilt "battle".
 Saint Matilda was the wife of the 10th-century German king Henry I the Fowler.
 The name was common in many branches of European royalty in the Middle Ages.
 It was brought to England by the Normans, being borne by the wife of William the Conqueror himself.
 Another notable royal by this name was a 12th-century daughter of Henry I of England, known as the Empress Matilda because of her first marriage to the Holy Roman emperor Henry V. She later invaded England, laying the foundations for the reign of her son Henry II.

-... [more] MATTHEW m English, BiblicalEnglish form of
+... [more] Matthew m English, BiblicalEnglish form of

-Ματθαῖος (Matthaios), which was a Greek form of the Hebrew name
+Ματθαῖος (Matthaios), which is the New Testament Greek form of

 Levi, was one of the twelve apostles.
 He was a tax collector, and supposedly the author of the first gospel in the New Testament.
 He is considered a saint in many Christian traditions.
 The variant

 Matthias also occurs in the New Testament belonging to a separate apostle.
-The name appears in the Old Testament as

-... [more] MAXWELL m EnglishFrom a Scottish surname meaning
+... [more] Maxwell m EnglishFrom a Scottish surname meaning

 "Mack's stream", from the name